xanderflood/math-circle/README.md

 There are many ways to set up postgres for your dev environement, but here's a brief outline of how I do it.

-First, change the authentication mode for the postgres role corresponding to the Linux user who will be running your application:
+First, create a postgres superuser corresponding to the Linux user who will be running your application, and configure it's authentication:

     xflood$ sudo su - postgres;
     postgres$ createuser --superuser xflood
     postgres$ exit
-    xflood$ vim /etc/postgresql/9.5/main/pg_hba.conf
+    xflood$ nano /etc/postgresql/9.5/main/pg_hba.conf

 Scroll to the bottom of this file, and below the line